-How to Implement a Classroom Economy in Middle School in 5 Steps
+How to Implement a Classroom Economy in Middle School in 5 Easy Steps

 A classroom economy can completely transform the culture in your middle school classroom — but only when it's set up with intention.

 When done well, a classroom economy supports student accountability, positive behavior, responsibility, and smoother classroom management.
 When done poorly?
-It becomes one more thing on your plate that slowly fades out by November.
+It becomes one more thing on your plate, slowly fading out by November.

 In this post, I'm walking you through exactly how to implement a classroom economy in middle school — classroom jobs, banking systems, tracking, and the common mistakes to avoid — so you can build a system that actually sticks.